 Finding a place with snow in Atlanta is not easy, but it’s not impossible.
-Snow Atlanta style is a bit different than real snow, but perfect for southerners who don’t get to see the real stuff often.
+Snow Atlanta-style is a bit different than real snow, but perfect for southerners who don’t get to see the real stuff often.

 OK, yes, we remember those few years that Atlanta transformed into a winter wonderland…but those are rare and short-lived.

 Snow Mountain at Stone Mountain Park is the best place to find snow in Atlanta.
 Snow Mountain has tube runs, sledding hills for the little ones at Avalanche Alley, a snow play area, snow man center and more.
-DISCOUNT TICKETS HERE.

 If you can’t find snow in Atlanta, the next best thing is to head north to the mountains of North Carolina.
 North Carolina ski resorts have snow making capabilities, so you are guaranteed to see some of the white stuff, even if the weather doesn’t cooperate.

 SCALY MOUNTAIN OUTDOOR CENTER